Parameter estimation for cellular automata: Cellular automaton method

 \subsection{Setting of CA model}

-The CA model consists of a discretized domain, typically a $d$ dimensional cube, which is made up of $N_x^d$ non-overlapping small cubes (so-called \emph{cells}).
-Within this domain, the spatio-temporal distribution of two phases \circlearound{0} (e.g. \emph{void}, white in Figure \ref{FIG:move}) and \circlearound{1} (e.g. \emph{solid}, black in Figure \ref{FIG:move}) is considered.
-At initial time, to all cells either of the values \circlearound{0} or \circlearound{1} is assigned, e.g. randomly.
-Thereafter, the cells are redistributed within the domain in every time step according to specific parameter dependent jumping rules, see Section \ref{SEC:Jumping_rules}.
-This results in the temporal evolution (self-organization) of the two-phase system.
+The CA model consists of a discretized domain, typically a $d$-dimensional cube, comprising $N^d$ non-overlapping small cubes (so-called \emph{cells}) $c_m$, $m=1,\dots,N^d$, each having identical volumes.
+Within this domain, the spatiotemporal distribution of two phases \circlearound{0} (e.g., \emph{void}, white in Figure \ref{FIG:move}) and \circlearound{1} (e.g., \emph{solid}, black in Figure \ref{FIG:move}) is considered.
+We write $c_m = 0$ if cell $c_m$ attains state \circlearound{0} and $c_m = 1$ if $c_m$ attains \circlearound{1}.
+At the initial time, to all cells, either of the values \circlearound{0} or \circlearound{1} is assigned, e.g., randomly.
+After that, the cells are redistributed within the domain in every time step according to specific parameter-dependent jumping rules, see Section \ref{SEC:Jumping_rules}.
+This results in the two-phase system's temporal evolution (self-organization) and a final arrangement of the cells (pattern).